-Built with proprietary components, the compact and lightweight actuators produce the same power that you would find in larger and heavier mechanisms.
-With rare-earth magnets on the rotor, torque density is remarkable.
-Delivered moment of force ranges from 11 Nm to 216 Nm and the speed—from 30 to 55 RPM, depending on a specific model.
+Built with proprietary components, the compact and lightweight actuators produce the same power that you would find in larger and heavier counterparts.
+Delivered torque ranges from 11 Nm to 216 Nm and the speed—from 30 to 55 RPM, depending on a specific model.

 Since the mechanics inside the servo motors is highly reliable and robust, we guarantee the operational life of 35,000 hours and 1 year of after-sales servicing.

-In our everyday business, we implement the customer-centered approach, addressing client requirements on a case-by-case basis.
+In our everyday business, we implement the customer-centred approach, addressing client requirements on a case-by-case basis.
 Our engineers are open to discuss any suggestions to find the genuine perfect fit.

 The affordable pricing results from a well-thought design and a streamlined production workflow.
 No batch size restrictions—order any quantity, we’ll be happy to deliver it to any spot worldwide.
 The average lead time amounting to 8 weeks.

 The table below lists essential specifications of an RDrive 85 actuator.
-Check out how Rozum products compares to servo motors from two other manufacturers—RoboDrive and Harmonic Drive Systems.
+Check out how Rozum products compares to servo motors from two other manufacturers—RoboDrive and Harmonic D. Systems.